 Skip to content

 When an identity adds a new claim to her Claims Tree, the root of the tree and, consequently, the identity state change.
-The process of moving from one state to another is defined State Transition.
+The process of moving from one state to another is defined using State Transition Function.

 • The prover is the owner of the identity (checked using a digital signature by the private key corresponding the authClaim)